-You need some NEW tricks and surprising ways to cut household costs.
-I’ve got you covered, with these 5 actionable tips to cut everyday expenses.
+You need some NEW tricks and surprising ways to cut household costs, right?
+Cut everyday expenses with these 5 actionable tips.

 Tired of the same-old, same-old articles and tips circulating the internet about “surprising” ways to cut household costs (that aren't all that surprising)?